 In 1878 Tchaikovsky told Nadezhda von Meck: "While rummaging through my sister's library, I came upon Zhukovsky's Undina, and re-read this tale, which I loved terribly in my youth.
 I should tell you that in 1869 I even wrote an opera on this subject and submitted it to the theatre directorate.
 The directors rejected it.
 At the time I considered this decision to be very offensive and unjust, but subsequently I became disenchanted with this opera, and was very relieved that it did not find its way on to the public stage.
 Three years ago I destroyed the full score" .

-Undina's Aria and the Finale from Act I, were published for the first time (full and vocal-piano scores) in volume 2 of Tchaikovsky's Complete Collected Works, edited by Rostislav Berberov (1950).
+Undina's Aria and the Finale from Act I, were published for the first time (full and vocal-piano reductions) in volume 2 of Tchaikovsky's Complete Collected Works, edited by Rostislav Berberov (1950).

 The Introduction to Undina was re-used in the same capacity in Tchaikovsky's music for The Snow Maiden (1873), while Undina's Song from Act I was re-used, with different words and orchestration, as Lel's First Song (Act I, No. 6) in The Snow Maiden.